emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 stamps as part of the dataset name.
 Using the ISO 8601 standard avoids regional ambiguities: it mandates the date format `YYYY-MM-DD` (i.e. from largest time unit to smallest).
-For example, the date "February 1st, 2015", while written as `01-02-2015` in the UK and `02-01-2015` in the US, is unambiguous (`2015-02-01`) under this standard.
+For example, the date "February 1, 2015," while written as `01-02-2015` in the UK and `02-01-2015` in the US, is unambiguous (`2015-02-01`) under this standard.

 Semantic versioning is a richer approach to solving the same problem [@semver2014].
 The CellPack datasets are an example of this [@johnson2014cellpack].
 A semantic version number takes the form:
-`Major.Minor.Patch`, e.g. `0.2.7`.
+`Major.Minor.Patch` e.g., `0.2.7`.
 The *major version* numbers should
 be incremented (or bumped) when a dataset scheme has been updated, or some other change is made that is not compatible with previous versions of the data with the same major version number.
 This means that an experiment using version `1.0.0` of the dataset may not run on version `2.0.0` without changes to the data analysis.
-The *minor version* should be bumped when a change has been made which is compatible with older versions of the data with the same major version.
+The *minor version* should be bumped when a change has been made that is compatible with older versions of the data with the same major version.
 This means that any analysis that can be performed on version `1.0.0` of the data is repeatable with version `1.1.0` of the data.